Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation

-\textit{Conclusion.}--- We have constructed a protocol for FTQC achieving constant space overhead and quasi-polylogarithmic time overhead simultaneously.
+\paragraph*{Conclusion and outlook} We have constructed a protocol for FTQC achieving constant space overhead and quasi-polylogarithmic time overhead simultaneously.
 A crucial technical development is to use a concatenated code constructed from a growing sequence of quantum Hamming codes.
-Our technique leads to a non-vanishing rate, existence of an efficient decoder, the space-saving and fast protocol for simulating universal quantum computation, and provable existence of a threshold for doubly exponential error suppression.
+Our technique leads to a non-vanishing rate, the existence of an efficient decoder, the space-saving and fast protocol for simulating universal quantum computation, and the provable existence of a threshold for doubly exponential error suppression as we increase the concatenation level.
 Progressing beyond previous studies of the existing constant-space-overhead protocol based on quantum LDPC codes~\cite{PhysRevA.87.020304,gottesman2014faulttolerant,8555154}, we take into account nonzero runtime of classical computation in proving these results.
 Our results are fundamental for realizing FTQC feasibly within constant space overhead and yet in short time overhead with parallelization.
 Remarkably, this achievement is made possible with the technique of code concatenation, which opens a promising way for the low-overhead FTQC\@.